Mexican Cuisine

 Step-by-Step Cooking Process

-6. Add the shredded pork back into the pot.
+6. Return shredded pork to the pot.

 Alternative Ingredients